openxc/openxc-python/docs/tools/dump.rst

 =====================================

-:program:`openxc-dump` is a command-line tool to view the raw data stream from an attached CAN translator or trace file.
+:program:`openxc-dump` is a command-line tool to view the raw data stream from an attached vehicle interface or trace file.
 It attempts to read OpenXC messages from the interface specified at the command line (USB, serial or a trace file) and prints each message received to ``stdout``.